TxMQ/aviator-core/README.md

 We recognize that there is ambiguity in the terminology between Aviator, Aviator Core Framework, Aviator Core Platform, "the framework", "the platform", and all the rest.
 We're working on it :)

+We have big plans for Aviator as a platform, but we want to stress that **the Aviator Core Framework is free and open source, and will continue to be free and open source.**

 ### Comparison Between Aviator Core Framework and Aviator Platform Components

 | Feature | Aviator Core Framework | Aviator Navigator | Aviator Runway | Aviator Control Tower |